 As I look around the gym and all the hundreds, even thousands of people that run through there on a daily and weekly basis, I wonder about the strength of their hearts.

 Not necessarily their “physical” heart but their “spiritual” heart.
 Are they... are we God strong?

-Sure we all tend to do a lot of physical things to make us strong and fit, but are we strong and fit with God?
+Sure, most of us tend to do at least some physical things to make us strong and fit, but are we strong and fit with God?

 Do we daily put on the Full Armor of God?

 Are we daily doing the things that we need to do to strengthen our walk and fight the good fight?

 Do we love the Lord with all our heart, soul, mind and strength... and our neighbor as our self?

 Are we power lifting the Bible or are we still working the 2 lb. dumbbells?

 Do we do the hard work on the life changing prayer cardio machine?

 Are we eating the lean meat and drinking the water of the Living Word or are we still drinking milk?